The Spiritual Successor

 - Cheap Heat: A few songs, including "Tim McGraw" by Taylor Swift and "Little Bit of Life" by Craig Morgan, have gotten edits relating to Kingsley's show ("Someday you'll turn your radio on" in the former became "And turn the Bob Kingsley countdown on", while the latter changed "A little bit of radio going boom-boom-boom" to "A little bit of Kingsley").

 - Cool Old Guy: Kingsley is in his 70s and still announcing the latest hits in country.

 - Guest Host: Jeffrey Steele filled in for Bob in late 2008 and 2009.
-Steele is surprisingly comfortable in the role, often handling listener requests for songs that he co-wrote (even some that he sang as a member of Boy Howdy) and even hauling out the guitar to perform a cover in the middle of the top 10.
+Steele was surprisingly comfortable in the role, often handling listener requests for songs that he co-wrote (even some that he sang as a member of Boy Howdy) and even hauling out the guitar to perform a cover in the middle of the top 10.
 Steele's first fill-in was followed by another fill-in by Jack Ingram.

 - Lance Tidwell of 92.5 WWYZ in Hartford, Connecticut filled in for the September 1, 2012 show.

 - For the August 31, 2013 show, Carolyn Kruse of WKLB in Boston filled in for Bob.